acprice3/CS201PortfolioProject/README.md

     and since Boggle relies on being able to see which letters are adjacent, this makes the game much more difficult to play.
 3. The dictionary file.
 This should be stored locally and should contain words separated by a newline.
-    My program will ignore any words containing capital letters or punctuation, so the words in the file should be entirely composed of lowercase letters.
+    My program will ignore any words containing capital letters or punctuation, so the only words stored from the file will be entirely composed of lowercase letters.
 The list that I used can be found at this
     link: https://users.cs.duke.edu/~ola/ap/linuxwords.
 If you decide to use this file, just store it into a .txt file and enter the title, for example "words.txt" when the game asks for the dictionary file.
-Otherwise, any dictionary file will work so long as it matches the format (separated by a newline, with all non-proper nouns composed entirely of lowercase letters and no punctuation or special characters)
+Otherwise, any dictionary file will work so long as it matches the format (separated by a newline, with all non-proper nouns composed entirely of lowercase letters).
+Again, all proper nouns and words containing punctuation will be ignored and not stored.

 The game will then display the board and an instruction to start your timer.
 This can be done on a phone or simply through the clock on your computer.
 The game will then recursively search through the board to find all possible words.